pbmanis/acq4-documentation/source/userGuide/configuration.rst

     UniqueName:
         driver: "deviceType"
-        config:
         ...

-Here, *deviceType* refers to one of the devices defined in the directory **lib/devices** (examples: NiDAQ, MultiClamp, Microscope).
-The contents of *config* will depend on the device, and are described in the documentation for that device type (see :ref:`userDevices`).
-Refer to the example configurations in **config/backups**.
+Here, *deviceType* refers to one of the device types defined in the directory **acq4/devices** (examples: NiDAQ, MultiClamp, Microscope).
+Any further options will depend on the device, and are described in the documentation for that device type (see :ref:`userDevices`).
+Refer to the example configuration in **acq4/config/example**.

 .. _userConfigurationFolderTypes: